Node.js and Express Tutorial for Beginners

 • Third-party middleware

-We can use application middleware using the instance of the express.
-For example:
+We can use application middleware using the instance of the express as shown below:

 const express = require('express');